-IT IS NORMAL for the rollers to compress the nap of the carpet since they carry considerable weight.
+• THIS IS NORMAL.
+There are many pounds of weight pressing these rollers down on the carpet and rollers will compress the nap of the carpet down.
 Raking the nap or vacuuming will solve this problem.

 Termination Valve

 Termination valve leaks